nidhish-nayak/linkx/README.md

 ## About the Project

 LinkX is a full-stack MERN app featuring social media functionalities such as posts, likes, uploads, etc. This project is built using JWT Auth, ReactJS, NodeJS, ExpressJS, Redux Toolkit, RTK Query, MongoDB, Material UI.
+We will be implementing the features with simplicity as much as possible so that anyone can understand the process.

 <p align="left">